 Arduous Planning allowed for Kent University Caving Club to take a week long Holiday in Ireland.
 Much fun was had, including my first escapades into Cave Photography.
 Find out more, including the pictures in this article!

 As mentioned above, i'm a Third Year Undergraduate Student studying for a Masters of Electrical and Electronic Engineering at Queen's Unversity Belfast, Northern Ireland.

 I have just finished my Year of Industrial Placement, returning to University to complete my final two years of study, focusing more on Electrical Power theory.

 This website details information on the wide range of hobbies and interests that I partake in, which include; Caving, Climbing, Kayaking, Hiking, Camping and Photography.
 Whilst I do enjoy the outdoors, whenever I’m not there I’ll be tinkering with computers and electronics, or sitting back relaxing whilst playing some Piano or as-of recent, learning the guitar.

 It all began with a trip down to Aughnahoo in County Fermanagh with Queen's University Belfast's Caving Club (QUBCC) in October 2017 that got me hooked on this strange, yet exciting sport.

 Otherworldly' would be a great way to describe caving as a sport, as it involves climbing, squeezing, crawling and mud - in fact, lots of mud!
 In the end, you are deep below the surface getting to experience the many fascinating and (sometimes) large caverns that lie below.

-(Left to right) Paul McCarron, Daniel Black, David Hatton, before passing through Shannon Cave, Fermanagh, April 2018
+(Left to right) Niall O'Rourke, Myself, Daniel Black, before passing through Noons Hole, Fermanagh, June 2019

 Bluebell Bloom, Portglenone Forest Park,